fares-q44/recipes_app/README.md

 ## Contact

-If you have any questions or concerns about the project, please email recipes@app.com or reach out on Twitter at @recipesapp.
+If you have any questions or concerns about the project, please email fares.q46@gmail.com

 ## Screenshots